mdoucet/copper-oxide-dft/docs/ground_truths.md

 3. ESM-FCP convergence at large |U| can fail spectacularly.
 Start with U near 0 and walk outward.
 4. The oxide(111) slab builders return *a* termination, not the lowest-energy one.
 Cleave-position optimization is a manual exercise; the implementation plan calls it out.

+### 2026-05-18: Real experimental system — THF / EtOH / Ag/AgCl / U = −0.8 V

+The lab system this project is modelling computationally:

+- **Solvent**: tetrahydrofuran (THF), ε_static = 7.52 at 298 K (CRC handbook).
+- **Proton donor**: 1 % ethanol (EtOH) in THF.
+The proton reservoir for any PCET step is EtOH ⇌ EtO⁻ + H⁺, *not* H₂O.
+- **Reference electrode**: Ag/AgCl.
+Treated computationally with **absolute potential 4.64 V vs vacuum** (= 4.44 V SHE + 0.197 V Ag/AgCl in sat.
+KCl).
+- **Target potential**: U = −0.8 V vs Ag/AgCl (≈ −0.997 V vs SHE; cathodic regime).
+- **Surface**: Cu(111) with O adsorbates as a proxy for CuO/Cu(111) until a coincident-supercell builder lands (Phase 8 task).

+**Implications for the workflow** (see [startup-cuo-cu-nonaqueous.md](startup-cuo-cu-nonaqueous.md) for the full walkthrough):

+1. **Phase 4 aqueous Pourbaix is skipped.** The CHE machinery in [che.py](../src/copper_oxide_dft/che.py) and [pourbaix.py](../src/copper_oxide_dft/pourbaix.py) hard-codes the H₂O reservoir and uses pH as an axis.
+Running it on non-aqueous data yields a syntactically valid, scientifically meaningless diagram.
+Adapting `che.py` to an EtOH proton reservoir is a future task; the immediate path is Phase 3 surface energetics → Phase 7 ESM-FCP.
+2. **ESM-FCP calls take `she_absolute_v=4.64`.** The kwarg name in [`fcp_overrides_for_potential`](../src/copper_oxide_dft/qe_input.py) is historical — it really means "absolute potential of whatever reference you're using".
+Worked: U = −0.8 V → μ_F = −3.84 eV vs vacuum → fcp_mu = −0.282 Ry.
+Lock this in every call site and never mix references mid-project.
+3. **Environ defaults must be overridden.** Pass `static_permittivity=7.52` AND `environ_type='input'` (NOT `'water'`) to `write_environ_input`.
+Staying on `environ_type='water'` while overriding the permittivity silently keeps Environ's built-in water parameters.
+THF (ε=7.52) screens ~10× less than water (ε=78.36), so implicit-solvation shifts on this system are modest — order-of-coverage stability at U = −0.8 V is unlikely to flip between vacuum and implicit-THF.

+**Caveats worth carrying forward**:

+- **Ag/AgCl in non-aqueous is a pseudo-reference.** The 4.64 V absolute is the aqueous-sat-KCl value; in THF the liquid-junction potential at the cell shifts it by O(0.1–0.3 V) with direction depending on cell construction.
+For quantitative U values, plan to calibrate against internal Fc/Fc⁺ (Connelly & Geiger, *Chem.
+Rev.* 1996 is the canonical conversion source) and re-derive `she_absolute_v` from the measured offset.
+For preliminary work, 4.64 V is defensible — just don't quote it as exact.
+- **EtOH proton donor only matters for explicit chemistry.** Pure ESM-FCP at fixed U doesn't care about the proton source — we set the Fermi level directly.
+The EtOH reservoir becomes load-bearing if/when we extend `che.py` for PCET mechanism analysis or build explicit-EtOH overlayers (Phase 6 territory).

+### 2026-05-18: Hardware path — DGX Spark prototype → Frontier production

+The compute target for this project is a two-stage pipeline rather than a single cluster:

+- **Prototype**: NVIDIA **DGX Spark (GB10 Grace+Blackwell)**, a single-node workstation.
+ARM CPU + Blackwell-class GPU + 128 GB unified memory.
+No SLURM.
+Run `pw.x` directly via `mpirun -n 1` plus OpenMP on the Grace side.
+- **Production**: **ORNL Frontier** (AMD MI250X, 8 GCDs/node).
+SLURM.
+Conventions already documented in the Frontier section above.

+**Key build/runtime differences from the Ubuntu-CPU and Frontier paths the rest of this doc assumes**:

+- DGX Spark needs a **CUDA-aware** QE build (NVHPC SDK + CUDA + cuBLAS/cuFFT), not the AMD HIP build.
+Configure flag: `--with-cuda-cc=120` (Blackwell — verify against `nvidia-smi --query-gpu=compute_cap`).
+The apt QE package is CPU-only on ARM.
+- `make-slurm` is **not used** for DGX Spark runs — no scheduler.
+A trivial `qe-run <dir>` shell wrapper that does `cd <dir> && mpirun -n 1 pw.x -in pw.in > pw.out` is the equivalent.
+Could become a `make-runner` CLI sibling to `make-slurm` later.
+- GB10 wall times **do not extrapolate to Frontier**.
+Blackwell single-GPU and MI250X (×8 GCDs/node) have different peak FLOPS, memory bandwidth, and MPI scaling.
+Benchmark a small case on Frontier before sizing production jobs.

 ### Resources to bookmark

 - Quantum ESPRESSO documentation: <https://www.quantum-espresso.org/documentation/>